Small Wild Goose Pagoda

-The Small or Little Wild Goose Pagoda (小雁塔, Xiǎoyàn tǎ) is one of two significant Buddhist pagodas in Xi'an, Shaanxi, China, the site of the old Han and Tang capital Chang'an.
-The other notable pagoda is the Giant Wild Goose Pagoda, originally built in 652 and restored in 704.
-This pagoda, along with the Giant Wild Goose Pagoda and other sites along the Silk Road, was inscribed in 2014 on the UNESCO World Heritage List as the Silk Roads: the Routes Network of Chang'an-Tianshan Corridor World Heritage Site.
+The Small Wild Goose Pagoda or Little Wild Goose Pagoda (小雁塔, Xiǎoyàn tǎ) is a Tang-dynasty brick pagoda in the former Jianfu Temple precinct in Xi'an, Shaanxi, China.
+It was built between 707 and 709, when the city was the imperial capital Chang'an, and was associated with the temple's translation of Buddhist texts brought from India.

+The pagoda originally had fifteen storeys.
+Earthquake damage destroyed the upper two, leaving the present thirteen-storey structure, about 43.3 m high.
+Its dense tiers of eaves differ from the more massive, pavilion-like form of the Giant Wild Goose Pagoda.
+A bell installed at the temple became associated with "Morning Bell at the Wild Goose Pagoda", one of the traditional Eight Views of Guanzhong.

+The pagoda was designated a Major National Historical and Cultural Site in 1961 and inscribed in 2014 as a component of the UNESCO World Heritage Site Silk Roads: the Routes Network of Chang'an-Tianshan Corridor.
+It now stands within the grounds of the Xi'an Museum, where the pagoda, temple remains, and museum collections can be visited together.

 History

 The Small Wild Goose Pagoda was built between 707-709, during the Tang dynasty under Emperor Zhongzong of Tang (r.
 705-710).
-The pagoda stood 45 m until the 1556 Shaanxi earthquake.
-The earthquake shook the pagoda and damaged it so that it now stands at a height of 43 m with fifteen levels of tiers.
+The pagoda had fifteen stories and stood 45 m until the 1556 Shaanxi earthquake, when it was damaged and reduced to its modern height of 43 m.
 The pagoda has a brick frame built around a hollow interior, and its square base and shape reflect the building style of other pagodas from the era.

 During the Tang Dynasty, the Small Wild Goose Pagoda stood across a street from its mother temple, the Dajianfu Temple.
 Pilgrims brought sacred Buddhist writings to the temple and pagoda from India, as the temple was one of the main centers in Chang'an for translating Buddhist texts.
 The temple was older than the pagoda, since it was founded in 684, exactly 100 days after the death of Emperor Gaozong of Tang (r.
 649-683).
 Emperor Zhongzong had donated his residence to the building of a new temple here, maintaining the temple for 200 monks in honor of his deceased father Gaozong.
 The temple was originally called the Daxianfusi or Great Monastery of Offered Blessings by Zhongzong, until it was renamed Dajianfusi by Empress Wu Zetian in 690.